jnbritton/jbrittondotdev/README.md

 # jackbritton.dev

-A minimalist personal site and creative portfolio for Jack Britton.
-Built with React, Vite, and Tailwind CSS.
+A minimalist personal site and creative portfolio for me to host my dumb things.
+I built it with React, Vite, and Tailwind CSS.

 ## Overview